Disclaimer: See Chapter One

 And not a minute later a tall man with dark hair and average features in a gray suit came out with the teller on his heels.
 “You're making a withdrawal Miss Summers?
-For one million five hundred thousand dollars?”
+For six million dollars?”

 She smiled at him, mask in place.
 “Yes, I am.
 I'm going to surprise my sister with a new house.”

 The lie was so easy, and it didn't even feel wrong.
 When had she become such a good liar?
 She gave a mental shrug.
 It didn't matter.
 Not any more.

 Half an hour later she was walking out of the bank and stepping into a cab with two duffel bags full of cash.

 “The train station.”